AQ Test – Free Online Autism Quotient (AQ-50) Self-Assessment

 Actionable Results

-Use your score to guide next steps, whether that’s seeking a professional assessment or making small adjustments to better support your needs.
+Use your AQ test score to guide next steps — whether that’s connecting with a professional specialist or simply understanding yourself better.

 Creative thinking and ability to visualise scenarios